lkashl/WTH/readme.md

 File for user customisation.
 There are limited behaviors supported at the moment since many of them have been migrated to UI concerns.
 At the moment:

 - Intervals: The amount of interval data to store.
-This will likely be migrated to the layouts folder since the UI will designate usable area for components
+This will likely be migrated to the layouts folder since the UI will designate usable area for components.
+The scroll of the graph is also defined by the UI component based on the grid layout by the looks of things
 - Interval: The frequency with which to poll.
 This will likely be driven within the terminal application so that users can toggle on the fly rather than being bound by a static interval

 ### TODO:

 - Add NVIDIA DGPU support
 - Add Intel IGPU support
 - Add error logging for system
 - Add dynamically scaling graph (at the moment scales one way)
+- Remove unnecessary async awaits